adrhmdlz/daily-dua/README.md

               http-server ./dist

 Feel free to change, edit and replace it, but don't forget to include the original source okay 😉.
+By contributing to this repo, you have helped spread Islamic knowledge throughout the world.

 ## Build With